abdulhamiid/abdulhamiid/README.md

 ## Hi there👋

-> I'm Abdulhamid Adio, and I am a web developer. currently learning frontEnd [@microverse](https://microverse.org) I really enjoy learning languages and frameworks like React and React Native.
+> I'm Abdulhamid Adio, I am a Full Stack Web Developer with experience building front-end and back-end for applications, ranging from APIs web and mobile.
+I really enjoy learning languages and frameworks like React and React Native.

 ### Skills and Experience
 * ⚛ React